 2. Relax in an airport lounge

 Airport lounges are a good option if you want some tasty food, WiFi, and a quieter area than the main terminals – and you don’t have to fly Business or First Class to hang out in them!
-Many lounges allow travellers of any flight class or airline to spend a few hours.
+Many lounges allow any flight class or airline travellers to spend a few hours.
 To gain entry, purchase a one-time pass online or use a lounge membership program.
 Locations and amenities for lounges are available on our Bangkok Suvarnabhumi Airport Guide.

 4. Head into Bangkok for sightseeing

-If you’d rather do it yourself, taxis connect to the heart of the city pretty quickly and cheaply.
+If you’d prefer to do it yourself, taxis connect to the heart of the city pretty quickly and cheaply.
 Metered taxis are located at Level 2 Arrivals, entrances 3-4, 7-8).
-Our must-see spots include the Grand Palace, the ornately designed home of the Thai King, which dates to 1782, and Wat Pho, one of Thailand’s most famous Buddhist temples, particularly known for its 15-meter high gold-coated Reclining Buddha (try to fit him in one picture!).
-You can explore both locales at your leisure, though do give at least 1 hour to make it worthwhile.
+Our must-see spots include the Grand Palace, the ornately designed home of the Thai King, which dates to 1782, and Wat Pho, one of Thailand’s most famous Buddhist temples, mainly known for its 15-meter high gold-coated Reclining Buddha (try to fit him in one picture!).
+You can explore both locales at your leisure, though give at least 1 hour to make it worthwhile.
 If you’d rather check out the backpacking scene, head to the Khao San Road, a busy place where street noodles, beer buckets, and Thai massages are cheap and available any time of the day or night.
-If the humidity and heat are getting to you, Bangkok’s massive malls are a cool respite: Siam Paragon and CentralWorld Siam are especially popular, both located on the BTS Skytrain.
+If the humidity and heat are getting to you, Bangkok’s massive malls are a cool respite: Siam Paragon and CentralWorld Siam are especially popular, located on the BTS Skytrain.
 For more ideas, check out our Bangkok Suvarnabhumi Airport Layover Sightseeing article.

 5. Unwind in the spa

 You’re in the home of Thai massages, so even if you’re not typically a treat-yourself person, consider it a cultural experience.
 Chang Massage and Spa helps you release the stress of long-haul travel.
-Two locations offer a range of services, including express and hour-long massage options, manicures and pedicures, facial treatments, aromatherapy, and more.
+Two locations offer various services, including express and hour-long massage options, manicures and pedicures, facial treatments, aromatherapy, and more.
 The Miracle Transit Hotel, located on Concourse G, also has a beauty salon and spa.

 6. Surf the Internet